 Today, a qualified design-build contractor can accept an outside architect’s plans, provide the services of an in-house architect or seek architect input from outside of the design-build company.
 This applies only to projects that require the services of an architect, of course.
 While new home construction or a large addition needs architect expertise, a simple remodel does not.

 How to Check if a Contractor is Licensed and Insured

 Licensing requirements vary from state to state.
 For example, North Carolina requires general contractors to be licensed, but Illinois issues specific licensing only for roofing contractors.
-Contractor’s License Reference Site can provide information on specific state requirements in types of licensing.
+General Contractor License Guide Site can provide information on specific state requirements in types of licensing.
 Any good design-build contractor will be happy to provide its company’s insurance information.
 You also can request that the contractor’s insurance company provide proof of coverage to you.